 Managing Director Children and Young People’s Services

 Paul Cook is a qualified social worker with over 35 years’ experience with children’s services.
 He has held senior management positions within local authority, the private sector and more recently Shaw Trust, which he joined in November 2017 following the acquisition of Prospects.
 Since joining Shaw Trust Paul has with his team continued to develop new and innovative services for children and young people needing residential care and leaving care services.
-Paul, up until recently was a non-executive director of a housing association and a trustee of their charitable foundation, he is currently Vice Chairman of the Independent Schools Inspectorate.
+Paul, up until recently was a non-executive director of a housing association and a trustee of their charitable foundation, he was previously Vice Chairman of the Independent Schools Inspectorate.

 Jen has over 20 years’ experience working in contract delivery across a variety of sectors including Retail, Employability, and Youth programmes, most recently as the Contract Director responsible for Shaw Trust’s JETS, Restart and IPES programmes.
 Throughout this time she has undertaken a number of roles overseeing Operations, Supply Chain Management and Contract Mobilisation.
 The common thread across her career has been to make a difference to society by driving performance through collaboration and innovation.
 Passionate about leading teams to empower them to make a difference, she is driven to deliver programmes that can make this country a better place and reinvent the ways in which we live.
 Jen is proud to work for Shaw Trust, an organisation whose values align closely with her own, and with the dedicated, passionate teams she works with.